 Channels 200-201 and 210-211 retrieve the least significant word (LSW, lower 2 bytes) of the specified timer/counter.
 At the same time that any one of these is sampled, the most significant word (MSW, upper 2 bytes) of that particular timer/counter is stored in an internal capture register (TC_Capture), so that the proper value can be sampled later in the scan.
 For any timer/counter where the MSW is wanted, channel number 224 must be sampled after that channel and before any other timer/counter channel.
 For example, a scan list of {200,224,201,224} would get the LSW of Timer0, the MSW of Timer0, the LSW of Timer1, and the MSW of Timer1.
-A scan list of {200,201,224} would get the LSW of Timer0, the LSW of Timer1, and the MSW of Timer1 (MSW of Timer0 is lost).
+A scan list of {200,201,224} would get the LSW of Timer0 is lost).

 Adding these special channels to the stream scan list does not configure those inputs.
-If any of the FIO or EIO lines have been configured as outputs, timers, counter, or analog inputs, a channel 193 read will still be performed without error but the values from those bits should be ignored.
+If any of the FIO or EIO lines have been configured as outputs, timers, or counters, a channel 193 read will still be performed without error but the values from those bits should be ignored.
 The timers/counters (200-224) must be configured before streaming using normal timer/counter configuration commands.